 - It is recognised that some children find being 'good' much harder than others.
-For these children liaison with the Special Educational Needs Coordinator (SENCO) will result in Individual Behaviour Plans being put in place to help children overcome or at least manage their difficulties better. - Some staff are trained as Emotional Learning Support Assistants (ELSAs) to support children experiencing difficulties including controlling their behaviour.
-This may be one-to-one support or through a nurture group. - Referral to the MAST (Multi Agency Support Team) will enable access to a range of external support aimed at addressing particular problems children are experiencing.
+For these children liaison with the Special Educational Needs and Disabilities Coordinator (SENDCO) will result in Individual Behaviour Plans being put in place to help children overcome or at least manage their difficulties better. - Legal duties as set out in the Equality Act 2010 will be followed in respect of safeguarding and in respect of pupils with special educational needs (SEN). - Some staff are trained as Emotional Learning Support Assistants (ELSAs) to support children experiencing difficulties including controlling their behaviour.
+This may be one-to-one support or through a nurture group. - All staff are trained in the consistent implementation of this Good Behaviour Policy on induction and regular updates in implementation are given in staff training sessions.